JadenFurtado/security_writeups/README.md

 ### Have I ever committed a cybercrime?

-I have never done nor supported any criminal hacking.
+No. I have never done nor supported any criminal hacking.
 I have never hacked anyone or any company to cause them harm.
 I have always responsibly disclosed all the vulnerabilities that I have found till date.
 I have never asked a company for money to disclose a vulnerability and never held anyone to ransom over a vulnerability.
 ### Not all hackers are criminals

 ### Have I written malware?

 Yes, I have written a few viruses.
 You can find the repository of one such virus in my github account.

+### Am I open to working with companies/corporations?

+Sure.
+Let's trade emails!